 The Research Innovation Fund was set up to stimulate new ideas in light of very limited success in pancreatic cancer research to date.
 The awards are intended to support pilot work that will put the researchers in a better position to apply for larger grants with us or other research funders to take their work to the next stage.
 This approach is distinctive as it is often difficult for researchers to get funding for new ideas without a certain level of data.
 Funding like this, which allows a researcher to investigate a new direction for research, may make the difference in finding new pieces of the puzzle, leading to a better understanding of pancreatic cancer.

-Our Research Innovation Fund awards can be split into three areas of research:
+Our Research Innovation Fund awards can be split into four areas of research:

 See where Research Innovation Fund awards take place across the UK.

 Find out more and apply for a Research Innovation Fund grant.